This is a chapter from my book VOLUME:

 David Hubbard (Craig Whipsnade) is a prolific producer of TV jingles and library music.
 He wrote the Eggheads theme!

-Paul Bringloe, now teetotal and a thoroughly good guy, works for an advertising agency in London and still plays drums.
+Paul Bringloe, now teetotal and a thoroughly good guy, works for an advertising agency in London and still plays drums for a prog band called The Far Meadow.

 Barry Mizen was last heard of as sound engineer on Channel 4’s The Word.